Become a Family Nurse Practitioner (FNP) with Dominican College’s Master of Science – Nursing Program

 My experience in the FNP program at Dominican College has been great.
 I would highly recommend Dominican to anyone looking to further their education in a supportive community and setting.

-Speak to us about applying to Dominican College today!
+Speak to us about applying to a Graduate Program at Dominican College today!

-Contact Christina Lifshey today for more information about the Family Nurse Practitioner (FNP) program at Dominican College.
+Contact Christina Lifshey today for more information about applying to the MS Family Nurse Practitioner (FNP) program.

 Assistant Director of Graduate Admissions